 Was a very interesting training.
 It kept my attention and I feel like I was able to learn a lot!

-KLA Risk provides consulting and training nationwide.
+KLA Risk provides consulting and training nationwide

-HOSPITALS WHO CONTACT KLA RISK ARE OFTEN:
+Why HOSPITALS CONTACT KLA RISK – the short list

 KELLY L. AUSTIN, PsyD